The Magicians (Grossman novel): Plot

 The magicians enter Fillory and search for a quest, finding it more dangerous and divided than the books indicated.
 Eventually, they set out for Ember's tomb to retrieve the crown of Martin Chatwin, the eldest child from the "Fillory and Further" books, to establish themselves as the new Kings and Queens of Fillory.
 They are disturbed by the violent trials they endure before meeting Ember, the ram god of Fillory, in the tomb.
 However, they learn that Ember has been weakened and is being kept prisoner while his brother, Umber, is dead.
 Against Ember's instructions, Quentin blows a mysterious horn, which summons the Beast; he is revealed to be Martin Chatwin, who sacrificed his humanity in order to stay in Fillory forever and has taken over.
 He intends to destroy the button so he can never be banished.
 In a brutal battle, Martin eats Penny's hands, and Alice sacrifices herself to kill Martin.

 Six months later, Quentin awakes from a coma in the care of Fillorian centaurs.
 The other magicians returned to Earth, fearing that Quentin would never awaken.
 Penny chose to remain in the Neitherlands, entering a mysterious library.
-Quentin becomes depressed and disillusioned, especially when Jane, the youngest Chatwin, visits and reveals herself to be the Watcherwoman, previously thought to be a villain.
+Quentin becomes depressed and disillusioned, especially when Jane, the youngest Chatwin, visits and reveals herself to be the Watcherwoman (a villain from the book series).
 By using a time-traveling device, Jane pulled the strings throughout her siblings' and Quentin's stories, finally succeeded in killing Martin by leading Quentin and his friends to the confrontation.
+Jane then immediately breaks her device in order to prevent this chain of events from being altered.

-Quentin then travels to Fillory to hunt down the Questing Beast, but it is unable to grant his wishes to bring back Alice and heal Penny's hands.
+Quentin therefore chooses to travel across Fillory to hunt down the Questing Beast, but it is unable to grant his wishes to bring back Alice and heal Penny's hands.
 Quentin wishes to return to Earth.
 Quentin chooses to renounce magic, feeling that power and his search for purpose have only caused problems.
 Brakebills sets him up in a high-paying office job, where he remains depressed.
 One day, Eliot and Janet show up with Julia, who has learned magic, asking Quentin to return to Fillory with them to become its Kings and Queens.
 They encourage him to accept that everyone, including Alice, was responsible for their own choices on the quest.
 Quentin joins them.